Whooping cough

 Symptoms of whooping cough

 Whooping cough symptoms usually begin about a week after you’re infected.
-The first symptoms are similar to a cold.
+The first symptoms are similar to those of a cold.

 You may: